Thank you for your interest in having President Alexander attend your event. Please use this request form to make an official request.

 Sue Theiss has served as the University Ombuds for Oregon State University since the office's inception in February 2012.
 Sue and her staff provide informal conflict management services and education to all members of the university community.
 She has over 20 years’ experience as an Ombuds and mediator, with areas of expertise including interpersonal and group conflict, workplace bullying, and conflict climate.
 She served as Department Administrator for Family & Community Medicine and co-chaired the Ombuds committee at the University of Arizona, then as the founding Ombuds at the University of Arkansas before coming to OSU.
 Sue holds a BS in Business Administration from the University of Arizona and MA in Communication from the University of Arkansas.
 Shalece Rains provides executive administrative support.

-Dr. Irem Y. Tumer is the Interim Vice President for Research at Oregon State University.
+Dr. Irem Y. Tumer is the Vice President for Research at Oregon State University.
 Dr. Tumer brings leadership to a research environment that promotes creativity, entrepreneurship and collaboration; provides support for university-wide research efforts; and maximizes the benefits of research for the economic and social advancement of Oregon, the nation and the world.
 As an accomplished researcher, a former associate dean for research in OSU’s College of Engineering and a former program manager at NASA, Dr. Tumer experience covers all aspects of the research enterprise.
 In her role, she is responsible for developing strategy and advocating for research while leading and managing the core functions of the research enterprise.
 This includes OSU-affiliated centers and institutes; the Office of Commercialization and Corporate development; the Office of Research Integrity; and the Office of Sponsored Research and Award Administration.
-Her Executive Assistant is Andrea Zigler.
+Her Executive Assistant is Bryan McLane.

 Office of the President